Chronic myelogenous leukemia: Dasatinib, nilotinib, radotinib, bosutinib, and asciminib

 To overcome imatinib resistance and to increase responsiveness to TK inhibitors, four novel agents were later developed.
-The first, dasatinib, blocks several further oncogenic proteins, in addition to more potent inhibition of the BCR-ABL protein, and was approved in 2007, by the U.S. Food and Drug Administration (FDA) to treat CML in people who were either resistant to or intolerant of imatinib.
+The first, dasatinib, blocks several further oncogenic proteins, in addition to more potent inhibition of the BCR-ABL protein, and was approved in 2007 by the U.S. Food and Drug Administration (FDA) to treat CML in people who were either resistant to or intolerant of imatinib.
 A second TK inhibitor, nilotinib, was approved by the FDA for the same indication.
-In 2010, nilotinib and dasatinib were also approved for first-line therapy, making three drugs in this class available for treatment of newly diagnosed CML.
+In 2010, nilotinib and dasatinib were also approved for first-line therapy, making three drugs in this class available for the treatment of newly diagnosed CML.
 In 2012, radotinib joined the class of novel agents in the inhibition of the BCR-ABL protein and was approved in South Korea for people resistant to or intolerant of imatinib.
-Bosutinib received US FDA and EU European Medicines Agency approval on 4 September 2012, and 27 March 2013, respectively for the treatment of adults with Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML) with resistance, or intolerance to prior therapy.
+Bosutinib received US FDA and EU European Medicines Agency approval on 4 September 2012 and 27 March 2013, respectively, for the treatment of adults with Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML) with resistance or intolerance to prior therapy.

 Asciminib (Scemblix) was approved for medical use in the United States in October 2021.

 Treatment-resistant CML

 While capable of producing significantly improved responses compared with the action of imatinib, neither dasatinib nor nilotinib could overcome drug resistance caused by one particular mutation found to occur in the structure of BCR-ABL1 known as the T315I mutation (in other words, where the 315th amino acid is mutated from a threonine residue to an isoleucine residue).
-Two approaches were developed to the treatment of CML as a result:
+Two approaches were developed for the treatment of CML as a result:

 In 2007, Chemgenex released results of an open-label Phase 2/3 study (CGX-635-CML-202) that investigated the use of a non BCR-ABL targeted agent omacetaxine, administered subcutaneously (under the skin) in patients who had failed with imatinib and exhibited T315I kinase domain mutation.
 This is a study which is ongoing through 2014.
 In September 2012, the FDA approved omacetaxine for the treatment of CML in the case of resistance to other chemotherapeutic agents.

-Independently, ARIAD pharmaceuticals, adapting the chemical structures from first and second-generation TK inhibitors, arrived at a new pan-BCR-ABL1 inhibitor which showed (for the first time) efficacy against T315I, as well as all other known mutations of the oncoprotein.
-The drug, ponatinib, gained FDA approval in December 2012 for treatment of patients with resistant or intolerant CML.
-Just as with second-generation TK inhibitors, early approval is being sought to extend the use of ponatinib to newly diagnosed CML also.
+Independently, ARIAD Pharmaceuticals, adapting the chemical structures from first and second-generation TK inhibitors, arrived at a new pan-BCR-ABL1 inhibitor which showed (for the first time) efficacy against T315I, as well as all other known mutations of the oncoprotein.
+The drug, ponatinib, gained FDA approval in December 2012 for the treatment of patients with resistant or intolerant CML.
+Just as with second-generation TK inhibitors, early approval is being sought to also extend the use of ponatinib to newly diagnosed CML patients.

-In October 2021, the Food and Drug Administration approved asciminib (Scemblix), the first TK inhibitor specifically targeting the ABL1 myristoyl pocket (STAMP) via allosteric binding, as a third-line option for patients with chronic-phase-CML.
+In October 2021, the Food and Drug Administration approved asciminib (Scemblix), the first TK inhibitor specifically targeting the ABL1 myristoyl pocket (STAMP) via allosteric binding, as a third-line option for patients with chronic-phase CML.